Reunion (Runaways): Plot

 While filming a commercial for the church, Karolina meets Destiny who is a fully committed member of the church.
 Impressed with her independence, Karolina asks her what it is like to rebel.
 Leslie in the meantime has a badly scarred man with a gas mask hidden in an office of the church.
 She soon joins the other members of the Pride, consisting of all the kids parents (minus Frank), at the Wilder's residence for a "meeting".
 Nico heads out to the beach and builds a bonfire in an attempt to perform a spirit summoning, presumably so she can contact her sister.
 The ritual fails and she tosses her journal into the fire.
 Gert heads to Timely Coffee to tutor Chase, but slowly realizes that he is not coming.
 Molly arrives home and tests her super strength on the family van, but tires out afterwards and sleeps.

 Chase arrives at the party, but begins to feel out of place.
 Karolina arrives too and is given a pill that will "free" her.
 She removes her Gibborim bracelet for the first time (she claims that she can't remember ever taking it off) and begins to glow rainbow colors only to pass out.
 Members of Chase's lacrosse team take her unconscious body and prepare to rape her, but Chase arrives and rescues her.
 Karolina asks that she not be left alone and that they go "anywhere, but home".
 She tosses away the pill that she was given earlier.
 Gert texts Molly to feed the animals in the basement.
 When she spots what looks like a dinosaur she panics and calls Gert to take her away.
 Chase, Gert, Molly, Karolina and Nico arrive at Alex's house and the six confront each other's current behavior as well as Amy's unexpected death (the incident that broke them up).
 Bored by the conversation, Chase suggests going into Geoffrey's study to sample his liquor.
 The group are surprised to find that their parents are not in there.
-Alex discovers a lever that opens a secret passage way.
+Alex discovers a lever that opens a secret passageway.
 The group venture down and discover their parents in red robes forcing Destiny into a glowing coffin.
 Molly tries to snap a photo on her phone that seems to alert the parents, but the children flee before they can be spotted.